genielabs/HomeGenie/scheduler.md

 Another way to define event occurrences (schedules) is by using cron expressions.

-Cron expressions are strings that are actually made up of seven sub-expressions, that describe individual details of the schedule.
+Cron expressions are strings that are actually made up of five sub-expressions, that describe individual details of the schedule.
 These sub-expression are separated with white-space, and represent:

 - Minutes
 - Hours